Login

 iStock/T Turovska

-3.How can I calculate the living space?
+3.How do I calculate the living space?

 The net living space is the accessible and usable floor space of an apartment.
 For the net living area, the following applies: